Cosmology from UNIONS weak lensing profiles of galaxy clusters: Conclusions

 \section{Conclusions}

 The publicly available cluster catalogues used in this work have some disadvantages for our method.
 For the SPIDERS and M2C catalogues, the small numbers and possible selection biases produce significant uncertainties in the mean profiles.
 For the DLIS catalogue, cluster redshifts and membership are estimated from photometric redshifts, and so projection effects may add many false detections, strongly diluting the signal.
 Applying a higher mass cut reduces the impact of spurious systems, but also reduces the number of clusters considerably, and with it the constraining power of the sample.
 Though the higher mass cut produces a mean projected mass profile more consistent with the simulations, it is possible false detections remain in the sample.
 The redshift distribution in the DLIS sample also differs from that of the simulations.
-While it was found in \cite{Mpetha} that the infall region varies weakly with redshift in comoving units, a more rigorous analysis would match the redshift distributions of simulated and observed clusters.
-Despite these shortcomings, our method produces constraints of $\Omega_{\rm m}=0.29\pm0.05$ and $\sigma_8=0.80\pm0.04$.
-Allowing for unresolved systematic errors in cluster mass estimates increases these uncertainties slightly, by $\sim\!50\%$, so this remains an area for further work.
+While it was found in \cite{Mpetha} that the infall region varies weakly with redshift in comoving units, a more rigorous analysis would match the redshift distributions of simulated and observed clusters, instead of performing a simple re-weighting to estimate the effect of a matched redshift distribution.
+Despite these shortcomings, our method produces constraints of $\Omega_{\rm m}=0.34\pm0.06$ and $\sigma_8=0.77\pm0.04$.
+Allowing for unresolved systematic errors in cluster mass estimates increases these uncertainties by $\sim\!50\%$, so this remains an area for further work.
 The final UNIONS shape catalogue will cover a significantly larger area, and will also include photometric redshifts for each source, producing a more accurate boost correction.
 Thus, we expect our results to improve in the near future.

 We also investigated using characteristic radii of the infall region as a cosmological test, finding that current measurements are not precise or accurate enough for meaningful constraints.
-We measured splashback radii of $1.59^{+0.16}_{-0.13}\,$cMpc$/h$, $1.30^{+0.25}_{-0.13}\,$cMpc$/h$ and $1.45\pm0.11\,$cMpc$/h$ for SPIDERS, M2C and DLIS high respectively, noting that while these values are low compared to predictions from simulations, the difference only exceeds $1\sigma$ for M2C.
+We measured splashback radii of $1.39^{+0.21}_{-0.18}\,$cMpc$/h$, $1.77^{+0.2}_{-0.18}\,$cMpc$/h$ and $1.42^{+.11}_{-0.12}\,$cMpc$/h$ for SPIDERS, M2C and DLIS high respectively, noting that while these values are low compared to predictions from simulations, the differences are below $1\sigma$ when correcting for the Eddington bias effect.